wds4/DCoSL/bounties/curatedLists/README.md

 Curated Lists, one of the apps in the [Pretty Good Apps](https://github.com/wds4/pretty-good) desktop nostr client, is a proof of concept implementation of the DCoSL procotol and arguably the first ever implementation of decentralized knowledge curation, as per the [core principles of DCoSL](../../dips/coreProtocol).

 In its current form, Curated Lists is functional but needs better UX to attract users and gain visibility.
-The goal of this series of bounties is to refactor the existing functionality of Curated Lists as a website (and possibly to add some additional functionality, such as an API).
+The goal of this series of bounties is to refactor the existing functionality of Curated Lists as a website (and maybe eventually to add some additional functionality, such as an API).

 Currently Phase 1 is the only bounty that has been finalized.
 Bounties for subsequent phases will be finalized upon the successful completion of Phase 1.